Indebted to your indulgence: Macartney to Dundas, 1795

 5. Henry Dundas was the Secretary of State for War, a new political position that had been created and which he held from 1794 to 1801.
 He became Lord Melville in 1802.
 Then in 1804 he became First Lord of the Admiralty, a post he held until he was impeached for financial irregularities (not proven) in 1806.
 He was the person responsible for George Macartney’s appointment in 1796 as Governor of the Cape, and also the appointment of Macartney’s Secretary, Andrew Barnard.
 Barnard was the husband of the letter-writer and diarist Lady Anne Barnard, and she was a close friend of Dundas.
 Andrew Barnard was officially Secretary to the Cape Colony, and he and his wife travelled to the Cape when Macartney did but in a separate ship, with the party arriving there on 23 May 1797.

 6. This 1795 letter is a formal one, in ways beyond being marked as Private.
-Throughout it observes the obsequies, but is not obsequious.
+Throughout it observes the obsequies, but it is not obsequious within the conventional idioms of the day.
 That is, it conforms to the proper mode of address to be observed when writing to someone of an equal or superior standing that was current at the time between persons of ‘good breeding’.
 Its tone is one of great tentativeness, of the recognition of imposition even by the act of writing, and of being in a sense beholden to Dundas in anticipating a favour being granted, which is expressed as including him simply deigning to read the letter.
 Its handwriting is careful and legible and all the lines of the letter are equally spaced.
 The hand in which the signature has been written, however, is a different one, indicating that whoever was acting as Macartney’s secretary while he was in Verona had written the text, with Macartney providing his signature.
 He may have also dictated the letter, although with a formal and rather routine letter like this it is more likely it would have been penned by the secretary with just its overall message being approved by Macartney.

 7. Who was the man for whom Macartney was requesting a favour, and what did such a request mean at the time?
 Colonel Robert Brooke (1744-1811) is named in the letter.
 He was an East Indian Company officer who had been appointed as Governor of St Helena in 1788, and later retired in 1800 having instituted and extensive public works programme on the island during his governorship.
 His appointment had been objected to by his fellow officers, in consequence of him overstaying his military leave but then being reinstituted and immediately given preferential treatment by being awarded the governorship.
-It would seem that he had had powerful patronage at his back in the 1780s too, and comments in the letter suggest that this had also been Macartney.
+It would seem that he had had powerful patronage at his back in the 1780s too, and comments in this letter make it likely that this had also been Macartney.

 8. Patronage, in the sense of having a patron who would advance someone’s career by putting in a good word in relation to jobs on the horizon and so on, was at the time essential to the notion of ‘career’ in relation to government service, the military and navy, religion and so on, and across all of the European powers, not just Britain.
-Macartney was bringing Brooke’s name to the attention of Dundas and saying that he was good; what he was sending to Dundas is a cross between a letter of recommendation and putting in a private word for someone, and in these forms is familiar today as well as back then in the 1790s.
+Macartney was bringing Brooke’s name to the attention of Dundas and saying that he was good; what he was sending to Dundas is a cross between a letter of recommendation and putting in a private word for someone, and in these forms it is familiar today as well as back then in the 1790s.

 9. The letter was written to bring the good service of Colonel Brooke to the attention of Dundas, then, and Macartney notes that he had provided such patronage previously.
 The letter also states that he is not making any request on his own behalf, merely passing on a letter from Brooke, although this must be seen as part of the appropriate obsequies in such circumstances as he was doing rather more than this.
 But there is also a large degree of intertextuality here, for the good service referred to and any request being made are not spelled out, but were perhaps in the accompanying letter by Brooke.
 And as well as bringing to attention the surface matter of his good service, there is also the strong indication given that Brooke too was a person of good breeding, in commenting that he anticipated censure more than he did approbation, thus indicating his modesty and appropriate deference to hierarchy.